DrewOma/dragondada/README.md

 The Z_Video_Presentation folder contains the visual presentation of the LCIMU project as well as the tutorials in .mp4/.m4V format.

 -----------------------------------------------------------------------------------------------------------------------------------
-The Structure of the Project is :
+The Structure of the LCIMU Intelli J application is :

 *.idea *